DrawboardLtd/amplitude.net/README.md

 # Amplitude.Net

 This a dotnet library for making api calls to Amplitude (the analytics service).
-Currently it supports sending Identify requests only.
+Currently it supports sending Identify requests and Events.

 ## Delivery
 Instances of `IAmplitude` can be injected.